tomohiro-dev/tomohiro-dev/README.md

 Currently I'm interested in TypeScript, Next.js, Astro and RUST.

 ## Likes
-Coding, Reading books, Marketing, Writing, Lifting weights like a body builder :)
+Coding, Reading books, Marketing, Writing, and Lifting weights like a body builder :)